 What are rare earth elements?

-All the elements from lanthanum to lutetium is the member of lanthanides series.
-But the seventeen elements from lanthanum to lutetium, scandium, and yttrium are the member of the rare earth family.
+All the elements from lanthanum to lutetium is member of the lanthanides series.
+But the seventeen elements from lanthanum to lutetium, scandium, and yttrium are members of the rare earth family.

 Why lanthanides are called rare earth elements?